 Dead spots and thin spots need to be seeded, and the ground is warm enough now to do that.
 I use a "conservation mix" because it is full of good tough varieties that can take a beating more than one that is largely Kentucky bluegrass.
 And diversity is good for minimizing disease problems.

 For large dead spots I take a short-tined garden rake and rake the dead grass out, roots and all.
 Then I spread half an inch of good compost over the area and scratch it into the top inch or so with a rake.
 I broadcast a fairly dense sprinkle of seed (by hand), then use a lawn rake to mix the seed into the top quarter inch.
 I do this by flipping over the rake and dragging the long tines over the soil - upside down.
 That lightly buries the seed, though there is always still seed visible.
 Grass seed doesn’t need much soil cover, if any.
-Lastly, I spread a little mulch hay or straw over the top - just enough to shade the soil and keep it from drying out.

 In some areas the grass is growing but is sparse, or contains some dead grass.
 There I briskly rake the lawn using a bamboo or metal lawn rake to remove the dead grass as much as possible.
 Next I spread some compost with a shovel and even it out with my rake.
 Then I "overseed" the lawn with seed, just sprinkling it by hand (though I suppose you could do it with a seed spreader).
 I don’t spread straw on the overseeded places, as there is enough existing grass to provide shade.
 Generally the soil stays damp at this time of year, too.